JovanPralica/Fast-Whisper-Transcriber-CPU-Optimized-/README.md

 Why this implementation is faster

-This project does NOT use standard openai-whisper for inference.
+This project does not use standard openai-whisper for inference.

 Instead, it uses: